 Malnutrition is when a person’s diet does not provide enough nutrients or the right balance for optimal health.
-Symptoms vary but often involve weight loss, reduced appetite, tiredness, and irritability.
+Symptoms often involve weight loss, reduced appetite, tiredness, and irritability.

 Causes of malnutrition include: